 What Is Company Stock?

-Publicly traded companies offer shares of itself to just about anyone who wishes to buy them.
+Publicly traded companies offer shares of themselves to just about anyone who wishes to buy them.
 Investors (that’s you!) can choose to buy a little or a lot.

 Whether you choose to buy one share or 1,000 shares, you are an official stockholder as soon as you make a purchase.
 Congratulations, you’re now part-owner of a company!

 There are many different trading platforms or places that help you invest.
+A few of the bigger platforms are Fidelity, TD Ameritrade, and Charles Schwab, to name a few.
 You can choose a smartphone app or a personal stockbroker to get started.

 Some apps and personal investment plans offer fractional shares.
 This means that you can invest smaller amounts of money and build your way up to full shares as you invest over time.